-U.S. Industry opportunities
+U.S. CANNABIS opportunities

-How to open a dispensary in new york
+How to open a dispensary in New York

 Get started today!

 How much can it cost to open a dispensary in New York in 2022?

 It will cost $2,000 to get a conditional adult-use New York dispensary license.
 Typically, a budget of between $400,000 and $1,000,000 would be required to open a dispensary in New York, depending on facility size and operations such as square footage, location, furnishings, and getting adequate cannabis products on the shelves to ensure there is product available for your customers.
 Contact us and we can help give you a quote or develop full financial projections for your cannabis business.

 Available New York CANNABIS Adult Use License Types

 The adult-use license structure is as follows you may find more information by downloading the Office of Cannabis Management licenses fact sheet.

 New York Cultivator License

 Learn how to grow cannabis in New York.
 A New York Cannabis Cultivator’s License authorizes the acquisition, possession, distribution, cultivation and sale of cannabis from the licensed premises of the adult-use cultivator to a licensed processor.
 No person may own more than one cultivator license.
 A cultivator may own one processor license and one distributor license, solely for the distribution of their own products.
 Cultivators may not own or have any interest in a licensee in the cannabis retail tier.
 Information can be found on the New York Cannabis Commissions Cultivator Page or you can view and start your application from this link.